 Your Stateroom Price Breakdown

-However, you will have to pay an extra $5 per person per room if you would like to avoid bunk beds.
-If you want to stay on the higher part of the ship, you might have to pay another $2-$5.
+While this is the lowest price, while you are still booking, Carnival will try to up-sell you!
+You will have to pay an extra $5 per person per room if you would like to avoid bunk beds.
+If you want to stay on the higher part of the ship, you might have to pay another $2-$5 per person.
 From there, you will need to counter in taxes, which will be around $100 per person.
 Carnival Cruise also offers a vacation protection for an average of $80 per person that includes: Cancellation, Fee Waiver Program, Carnival Travel, Insurance and Emergency Assistance.
 So what’s is the Carnival Cruise cost for a stateroom?
 It is an average of $1300 per stateroom or $650 per person.

 The Carnival Cruise Cost for Shore Excursions

-Imagine you have arrived to the Grand Cayman Island.
+Imagine you have arrived at Grand Cayman Island.
 You would like to go swimming with stingrays or snorkeling, wouldn’t you?
-You could also hold baby sea turtles!
+Or you could hold baby sea turtles at the turtle farm!
 Unless you plan on exploring independently, signing up for the ship’s group tours can set you back anywhere from $50 to $400 per person per day.
-The average Carnival cruise cost for some of the more average sightseeing options is about $100 per person per excursion.
+The average Carnival cruise cost for some of the sightseeing options is about $100 per person per excursion.
 If your ship is stopping at 3 or 4 ports of call, these excursion prices can add up very quickly.
-The cheapest options are walking tours, and the most expensive ones are helicopter excursions.
+The cheapest options are walking tours, and the most expensive ones I saw are helicopter excursions.
 These may be once-in-a-lifetime adventures, don’t skip them — just be sure to factor them in your budget from the beginning.
-And if it’s too much, look for cheaper alternatives, walk around on your own or stay aboard the ship and enjoy all of the ship board activities.
-Often there are great deals for things like spa treatments on port days when most folks are off the ship.
+And if it’s too much, look for cheaper alternatives, walk around on your own or stay aboard the ship and enjoy all of the on-board activities.
+Often there are great deals for things like spa treatments on port days when most people are off the ship.

 Estimated Cost for shore excursions: $150 – $1000 per person for a 7-day cruise.

-Carnival Cruise does not include the tip in your price, however it does add it automatically once you get on-board.
+Carnival Cruise does not include the tip in your price, however, it does add it automatically once you are on the ship.
 It can set you back about $80 to $90 per person per week — around $12 per person per day.
 In addition, 10 to 15 percent gratuity is typically added to your bar bills — for alcohol or soft drinks and spa treatments as well.

-Traveler’s Tip: You can decide to pay your own gratuities if you request this option on the last day of your cruise.
+Cruising Tip: You can decide to pay your own gratuities if you request this option on the last day of your cruise.
 Then, you can tip every person who made your cruise so amazing.
+For more cruise advice, check out my article with 31 Carnival Cruise Tips on budgeting, food and alcohol hacks, and more!

 Estimated Cost for gratuities on a Carnival Cruise: $100 – $150 per person.